 Data security is a primary concern all across Europe.
 We keep hearing the news about data breaches and cyber attacks happening around Europe.
-However, it does not mean authorities are not taking any step to improve data protection.
-GDPR (General Data Protection Regulation) is one significant step taken by the European Parliament and Council of the European Union.
+However, it does not mean authorities are not taking any steps to improve data protection.
+GDPR (General Data Protection Regulation) is one significant milestone taken by the European Parliament and Council of the European Union.

-It is a European law regulation on data privacy and protection in the EU (European Union) and the EEA (European Economic Area).
-Let’s know more about GDPR, how it applies to businesses, and how you can comply with it.
+European law regulates data privacy and protection in the EU and the EEA (European Economic Area).
+So, without further ado, let’s know more about GDPR, how it applies to businesses, and how you can comply with it.

 What is GDPR?

 GDPR was officially implemented on 25th May 2018 to enforce a standardized data security law on all European Union members.
-According to the EU, GDPR provides people with the right to protect their personal information and revises how organizations and businesses should handle the information (data) of those that interact with them.
-In the law, there is also a provision of large fines to companies that don’t comply with GDPR.
+According to the EU, GDPR provides people with the right to protect their personal information and revises how organizations and businesses should handle the information (data) of those who interact with them.

 As per GDPR, personal data is any information that can be utilized to recognize a person’s identity.
-Different identity-related aspects can come under this, such as a person’s name, address, date of birth, ID number, and more.
-However, in the era of online data tracking technology, various other things are considered personal data such as social media accounts, IP addresses, browser cookies, email addresses, etc.
+Different identity-related aspects can include a person’s name, address, date of birth, ID number, and more.
+However, in the era of online data tracking technology, various other things are considered personal data, such as social media accounts, IP addresses, browser cookies, email addresses, etc.

 How GDPR Applies to Business